top of page

 The Future

 What does the future hold for the Community College of Philadelphia?
 One thing that could be done right now is closing 17th Street to car traffic from Callowhill Street to Spring Garden Street.
 The two garages on either side of 17th Street each have vehicle access points on 16th and 18th Streets, so the 17th Street entrances would be superfluous.
-Making the campus even more people-centered would be access to the two blocks of the future rail park between 16th and 18th Street.
+This would make the campus even more people-centered and would allow access to the two blocks of the future rail park between 16th and 18th Street.

 10.jpg